jessicading/zoom-participation/README.md

 If you have difficulty installing WriteXLS, I can send you a version of the script that outputs the result as .txt instead of .xls.

 ### Run the script
-Download the script and put the files in a new directory. (cannot have multiple chat/roster/Zoom participants files)
+Download the "ZoomParticipationReport.R" script in this repository.
+Put your Zoom/roster files in a new directory. (cannot have multiple chat/roster/Zoom participants files)

-In Terminal, change current directory to the directory where the files are located.
-Then run the R script.
+In Terminal, change your current directory to the directory where the files are located.
+Then run the R script (make sure to put the path of the script if not in the current directory).

 ```bash
 cd path_to_directory_with_files/